Elfsquad/docs/docs/index.md

 ## SDK

-Elfskot provides an easy way to integrate with our applications through our SDK.
+Elfsquad provides an easy way to integrate with our applications through our SDK.
 Our SDK has been developed in C#, and is available as a [Nuget package](https://www.nuget.org/packages/Elfskot.Connect.SDK/).

 For more information about our SDK, see the [getting started with the SDK](sdk/start).